chrisemke/jacobson/README.md

 - [ ] Authentication based on keycloak sso (OpenID Connect)

 ### TODO (nice to have)
+- [ ] migrate from taskipy to poe the poet
 - [ ] add option to seed all cities (or chosen list)
 - [ ] add option to seed all zip codes (or chosen list)
 - [ ] add graphql schema generator on git hooks